cscart/docs/en/cscart_addons/addons/order_improvements/index.rst

 Installing the add-on
 =====================

-    Install the “Order Improvements” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
+    Install the “Advanced Orders” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

     .. fancybox:: img/Order_Improvements_Selection_001.png
         :alt: CS-Cart Shipping Estimation add-on

     .. important::

         Make sure the **Attachments** add-on is set to Active in your store.
-Otherwise the Order Improvements add-on will not perform correctly.
+Otherwise the Advanced Orders add-on will not perform correctly.

         .. fancybox:: img/Order_Improvements_Selection_011.png
             :alt: Attachments add-on is active